jwharm/java-gi/docs/generate.md

 Once the gir file is available, run `java-gi <filename.gir>` to generate the Java bindings.

 If you encounter any problems or errors, in most cases it should be possible to manually fix the generated Java source code.
-If you think the problem is caused by a bug in Java-GI, please [log an issue in the GitHub repo](https://github.com/jwharm/java-gi/issues).
+If you think the problem is caused by a bug in Java-GI, please [log an issue in the Codeberg repo](https://codeberg.org/java-gi/java-gi/issues).

 The generated sources code can be included in your application, or you can build a separate library.
 Use the `-p` or `--project` switch to generate a Gradle build script and directory structure that will be ready to build and deploy.